 Field-hunting tip

-Look in iron meteorites country — that is the host setting where brezinaite typically forms.
+Look in iron meteorites country, the host setting where brezinaite typically forms.
 If you start seeing kamacite, taenite, troilite in float, you are in the right ground.
 Field specimens usually show a granular habit, so train your eye for that shape before scanning the outcrop.